alangshur/perceptual-dct-hash/README.md

 ### Software Requirements/Libraries:
 - C++17
 - openCV (opencv4)
+- openSSL
-- pkg-config
+- pkg-config (note: you may have to manually set PKG_CONFIG_PATH)
-- Homebrew
+- Homebrew (recommended)

 # To Do
-- Implement grid class that allows for easy manipulation of pixel mappings
 - Investigate perceptual hashing and central algorithm
 - Implement algorithm to populate bucket tokens
 - Implement pixel selection algorithm